-We hereby consent to the references to our firm in this Amendment No. 1 to the Registration Statement on Form S-1/A for Viper Energy Partners LP, and to the use of information from, and the inclusion of, our report, dated January 24, 2014, with respect to the estimates of reserves and future net revenues of Viper Energy Partners LLC as of December 31, 2013 in this Amendment.
-We further consent to the reference to our firm under the heading "Experts" in this Amendment and related prospectus.
+We hereby consent to the references to our firm in this Registration Statement on Form S-1 for Viper Energy Partners LP, and to the use of information from, and the inclusion of, our report, dated January 24, 2014, with respect to the estimates of reserves and future net revenues of Viper Energy Partners LLC as of December 31, 2013 in this Registration Statement.
+We further consent to the reference to our firm under the heading "Experts" in this Registration Statement and related prospectus.